DimitarYosifov/football-new/README.md

         });
     </script>

-if we want to add new club go to =>  localhost:3000/add-players.html
+if we want to add new club or change existing double click add-players.html and open it in a local browser
 <!--
     TODO LIST: